-- When possible, pull off the road in a safe, legal place when making/receiving a call on communication equipment. - If possible, turn the cell phone off until your destination is reached. - · Position the cell phone within easy reach. - Pre-program cell phones with commonly called numbers. - If you have to place a call, find a safe place to pull off the road.
-Do not place a call while driving. - NYS Vehicle & Traffic Law requires that only hands-free devices can be used while driving.
+- Pre-program cell phones with commonly called numbers. - If you have to place a call, find a safe place to pull off the road.
+Do not place a call while driving. - Some jurisdictions require that only handsfree devices can be used while driving.
 Even these devices are unsafe to use when you are moving down the road. - If you must use your cell phone, keep conversations short.
 Develop ways to get free of long-winded friends and associates while on the road.
-Never use the cell phone for social visiting. - Hang up in tricky traffic situations. - Do not use the equipment when approaching locations with heavy traffic, road construction, heavy pedestrian traffic, or severe weather conditions. - Do not attempt to type or read messages on your satellite system while driving.
+Never use the cell phone for social visiting. - · Hang up in tricky traffic situations. - Do not use the equipment when approaching locations with heavy traffic, road construction, heavy pedestrian traffic, or severe weather conditions. - Do not attempt to type or read messages on your satellite system while driving.